AntoineMellerio/hackathon_GoogleCloud/README.md

 ![baniere](https://user-images.githubusercontent.com/74012095/177355542-0d9f9e33-04ca-4684-b107-3de62fba269f.png)
 # Hackathon GoogleCloud for climate - Datact
 :earth_africa:   Agri-business is responsible of 30% of the world carbon emissions.

 :bulb:   Along with 8 other students, we created an SAAS B2B platform to assist product designers and purchasing managers in the eco-conception and eco-supply of agri-food products.

+## Plateform description
+The plateform is composed of three modules :

-:ear_of_rice:   We built an ingredient recommandation algorithm that takes into account the carbon emissions, the seasonality and the similarity with the initial ingredient.
+  :ear_of_rice: an ingredient recommendation system that takes into account the carbon emissions, the seasonality and the similarity with the initial ingredient.
 The similarity was obtained by cleaning 80 000 recipes and applying on then the Google NLP model word2vec.

+  :tractor: a supplier recommendation system that takes into account the distance to the factory, the transport mean, the low carbon labels, the POA label  (protected origin appellation), and the impact of the packaging used.

+  :recycle: a packaging recommendation system taking into account the part of the packaging and the carbon emissions.

+## Outputs of the project

 :pick:   The tool was built on Datastudio and is available here :
 https://datastudio.google.com/reporting/37b9ff78-ddf0-48a0-9c39-5edfd342b7c8
 A .pdf version of it is also in this repository.

-The final presentation was held in front of 6 people having sustainability positions of responsability in different sectors (Google Cloud, Renault, Thales, INRIA, PRAIRIES).
+:white_check_mark:  The final presentation was held in front of 6 people having sustainability positions of responsability in different sectors (Google Cloud, Renault, Thales, INRIA, PRAIRIES).

 :trophy:   For this project, our team was awarded with the 1st place.
 You can find in this repository the notebooks that conducted the analysis, as well as the final functions and the final presentation.

+## Datasets
-## Datasets used :
+We used 3 open-source datasets :
 - ADEME, Base carbone : carbon emissions of ingredients and coumposed products caused by production
 - Agribalyze : carbon emissions of ingredients and coumposed products caused by production
 - Open Food Facts : compositions of agri-food products